Pipestone - Barry MacDonald.JPG

 Cougar Activity in Area

-Evidence of cougar activity was observed in spring 2023 around Pipestone Creek.
-It is likely that these cougars will be active in the area year round.
+Evidence of cougar activity is observed year round at this land.
 Be cougar aware - make lots of noise, carry bear spray, and keep your pets on leash or leave them at home.

 For more information about how to be cougar safe, visit the Government of Alberta website.